 This service is available in courtrooms at 46 courthouses across Queensland.

 The PSNG is a guest Wi-Fi service provided as part of the Public Safety Network.
-Free Internet is available to users and partners of the Department of Justice and Attorney-General, Queensland Corrective Services and Queensland Police.
-The new service is faster and more secure than the previous, ageing Courts Wi-Fi service.
+Free Internet is available to users and partners of the Department of Justice and Attorney-General, Queensland Corrective Services, Queensland Police and Queensland Industrial Relations Commission.

 You cannot use the PSNG Wi-Fi to securely connect/tunnel back to your corporate network.
 The service is restricted to http and https only.

 How do I connect to the Wi-Fi service?

 If your organisation is already approved for access you can create your Wi-Fi account using the Self Service Portal.

 If your organisation has not been approved for access, you can send a registration request for your organisation to eTrials [at] courts.qld.gov.au.
 Once registration has been approved by the Public Safety Business Agency (PSBA), you and other members of your organisation can create an account.